BenDSparks/Catan-Board-Generator/README.txt

 Final Project
 Ben Sparks

+This project required us to make a swift project that uses certain features.
+Each feature was worth a point value and the project required a total of 30 points to meet its criteria.

 UIController X 3, Options, Board, Board Collection, I'm not counting the login that you made, I just plan to do more with this app later so I wanted that as my starting point - 3

 Custom UIView, Hexagon - 3